deflinhec/nakama/proto/buf.md

-## Elysium Realms Wallet APIs
+## Elysium Realms Nakama APIs

-This module contains all the APIs required to interact with the `WalletService`.
+This module contains all the APIs required to interact with the `WalletService`, `ControlService`.